nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 You can find built-in launch templates [here](https://github.com/nrwl/nx-cloud-workflows/tree/main/launch-templates).

-The easiest way to create a new custom launch template is to modify one of built-in ones.
-To do that, create a file in the `.nx/workflows` folder and copy one of the built-in templates there.
+The easiest way to create a new custom launch template is to modify one of the built-in ones.
+To do that, create a file in the
+`.nx/workflows` folder and copy one of the built-in templates there.
 You can name the file any way you want (e.g., `agents.yaml`).

 This is an example of a launch template using all built-in features: